WarrenHan1130/Auto-Remediation-Deployment-whithin-AWS-Organization-Based-on-CIS-Benchmark-V3.0.0/README.md

 ![AWS Config2](./ScreenShots/awsconfig2.png)

+### **🚨 Note:**
-<span style = "color:red">Note: If global resources need to be logged, users only need to enable AWS Config's global resource logging feature in one of the member accounts' regions.
+*If global resources need to be logged, users only need to enable AWS Config's global resource logging feature in one of the member accounts' regions.
 To fulfill this requirement users should run the template twice.
 The first time set up only one region and select Record Global Resources.
-The second time set up a region other than the previous region and do not record global resources.</span>
+The second time set up a region other than the previous region and do not record global resources.*

 3. For the `Specify regions` option select regions to enable AWS Config.